Learn about the most effective reading comprehension strategies that you can use with your child at home…

 See below for other useful links.

-If you would like more information about improving your child’s vocabulary, click on this link.
+Click on the following link if you would like more information about improving your child’s vocabulary.

-If you would like more information about teaching your child to spell then click on this link: ‘How Can I Teach My Child to Spell?
-Basic Principles.’
+If you would like more information about teaching your child to spell then click on this link: ‘How to Teach Spelling Using Phonics.’

 If you would like more information about the different approaches to teaching children to read, see our article: ‘How Can I Teach My Child to Read?’